JourneyOver/WindowsGSM.PalworldServerInject/README.md

 ### Config Guide
 I've tried setting up PublicPort and PublicIP; from here, it looks like it gets overridden by launch parameters, and it's better than changing here
+- Run the server to generate the Saved Folder files and Stop
 - Copy all the contents of `\DefaultPalWorldSettings.ini` to `\Pal\Saved\Config\WindowsServer\PalWorldSettings.ini`
 - Change ServerName
 - Change PublicIP= x.x.x.x (Local Server IP e.g., 192.168.x.x)